What to do see and drink in Portugal

 evora-portugal-alentejo

 John and Irene would like to have been able to venture south to the Algarve region along the south coast, to enjoy the wines from that area, and the beaches at Faro.
-Kristy and Andy plan to visit the Fado Museum in Lisbon on their next trip, and take an excursion to the St. George Castle, a moorish castle overlooking the Tagus river.
+Kristy and Andy plan to visit the Fado Museum in Lisbon on their next trip and take an excursion to St. George Castle, a Moorish castle overlooking the Tagus River.
 Edward’s dream is to return and visit the northern wine regions and explore the castles, towns, and of course, the wine.
-In Lisbon, he will tour the Calouste Gulbenkian Museum and it’s fine art exhibits.
+In Lisbon, he will tour the Calouste Gulbenkian Museum and its fine art exhibits.
 He also wouldn’t mind returning to the south, enjoying the Algarve wines, and spending more time being pampered in the spas.

 Topics: Food Tours